pingcap/tidb-operator/docs/design-proposals/2021-11-24-graceful-reschedule-tikv-pod.md

 suppose `tikv-0` is running at node `node0`,  there are many free resource at other nodes, I would like to make tikv-0 run at other node and shutdown `node0` to reduce the cost.
 I may apply the flowing operations:

 1. run `kubectl cordon node0` to mark `node0` as `unschedulable`.
-2. delete pod `tikv-0` to let it re-create and reschedule to other nodes.
+2. delete pod `tikv-0` to let it re-create and reschedule to other nodes, to mitigate the impact of unavailability of some region, I will do the flowing operations insted of delete the pod directly:
+   1. add evict-leader-scheduler by `pd-ctl`.
+   2. delete `tikv-0` pod when leader count drop down to 0.
+   3. remove the evict-leader-scheduler by `pd-ctl`
 3. drain `node-0` in the normal way as [safely drain a node](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) and shotdown `node0`

 ### Risks and Mitigations